 Online testing is NO option

 Despite what some websites want you to believe, there is NO online GED, TASC, and HiSET testing option.
 These websites offer bogus diplomas that are sure not to be accepted by employers or schools.
 The HSE exam is simply not available online.
 You must appear (in person) at one of California’s official testing centers and take the tests in person.
 Please be aware that online-bought documents have no value whatsoever and are a waste of your money!

 Four GED subject tests

-The GED exam consists of four individual subtests (nodules) in these academic fields: Science, Literacy, Social Studies, and Math.
+The GED exam consists of four individual subtests (modules) in these academic fields: Science, Literacy, Social Studies, and Math.
 Now you have the option to sit for one of the subtests (modules) when you’re ready to do so, but you must complete the entire battery within two years.
-The TASC and HiSET are not modular and are scored in a different way than the GED.
+The TASC and HiSET are also modular and scored in a different way than the GED.

 California GED alternatives

 There are two more alternatives available for California residents to acquire their high school equivalency (HSE) diploma.
 The state approved the HiSET and the TASC assessment systems to be used for that purpose, and testing sites can decide for themselves which of the three (or all) they will use, so please contact a test center close to you for details.

 The TASC and HiSET are available in both paper- and computer-based versions and are cheaper than the GED exam.
 The TASC and HiSET exams contain five testing fields: Language Writing, Language Reading, Math, Science, and Social Studies.

 Scholarship, based on merit, are available to Hispanic students who demonstrate exceptional results in their particular academic field.
 Although there is no need in the USA to repay the offered financial aid, students are required to attain a minimum grade point average to acquire merit-based scholarships that are presented by several private and public providers.